AndrewWillacy/Healthcare-and-Appointment-Utilisation-Analysis/README.md

 ## Key Findings & Recommendations

-### Finding 1: The System Was Operating Above Structural Capacity
+### Finding 1: Reported Utilisation Exceeded the Stated Capacity Benchmark

 The NHS operated at an average of 103.2% of its stated daily capacity across the analysis period.
 October 2021 was the worst month at 120.3% of weekday capacity — running 20.3% above structural limits.

 Appointment demand increased steadily across the analysed period, particularly following Covid-related disruption.